 Then again, that’s probably the screen you’ll spend the most time on anyway.

 Pulstar is a fairly dull game.
-Originally released for the Neo Geo and arcades, its gameplay is comparable to that of a similar side-scrolling shooter from the late 80s at best.
+Originally released for the Neo Geo and arcades, its gameplay is comparable to that of any other side-scrolling shooter.
 You have a bulky ship to move around, power-ups to grab, and you fire a laser that can be charged by holding down a button.
 That’s it.
 Just fly through the stages and shoot generic space monsters.

 While the gameplay may be simplistic, the game itself is anything but.
 Your ship makes for a large target and any hit from anything will instantly take it down.
 Bullets, touching an enemy, hitting an inch of the scenery, all of it will instantly cause the ship to explode.
 The game is fairly kind with its checkpoints so you never have to replay too much, but the bits you will be replaying may take dozens of tries to get right.